 This was my family.

-But even that realization was nothing compared to the soft look of adoration on Jasper’s face – the look he usually reserved solely for me.
+But even that realization was nothing compared to the soft look of adoration on Jasper’s face – the one he normally reserved solely for me.
 Even in my heels, I had to crane my neck to meet his eyes.
 The sun shot through his hair, making it look like molten gold, and diamonds played across his skin.

 He was beautiful.